vocalpy/vocalpy/docs/getting_started/quickstart.md

 +++

-When you are working with your own data, you will do something like:
+When you are working with your own data, instead of example data built into VocalPy, you will do something like:

 1. Load all the sound files from a directory using a convenience function that VocalPy gives us in its `paths` module, `vocalpy.paths.from_dir`
 2. Load all the wav files into the data type that VocalPy provides for sound, `vocalpy.Sound`, using the method `vocalpy.Sound.read`:

+This is shown in the snippet below.
 ```python
 data_dir = ('data/bfsongrepo/gy6or6/032312/')
 wav_paths = voc.paths.from_dir(data_dir, 'wav')